BioplatformsAustralia/bpaotu/README.md

   - Background jobs are handled by a [Celery](https://docs.celeryq.dev) instance

-  - A [Redis](https://redis.io/) instance is used as both the Celery broker and result backend
+  - Both the Celery broker and result backend are handled by a [Redis](https://redis.io/) instance

 - The frontend is implemented in [React](https://reactjs.org/) and uses [Plotly](https://plotly.com/javascript/) for charts and [Leaflet](https://leafletjs.com/) for maps.

 - The data are stored in a Postgres database, which is populated from a set of files by an ingest operation (see below).

+  - The ingest process depends on another Bioplatforms Australia project called `bpa-ingest` which is [maintained externally](https://github.com/BioplatformsAustralia/bpa-ingest).

   - Some ancillary data is fetched using the Python `ckanapi` periodically (sample metagenome data) and during operation (sample site images).

-  - The ingest process depends on another Bioplatforms Australia project called `bpa-ingest` which is [maintained externally](https://github.com/BioplatformsAustralia/bpa-ingest).

 All components run in separate Docker containers and are orchestrated using Docker Compose